FairwindsOps/insights-docs/plugins/new.md

 but the basic idea is that we'll use it to transform one JSON object (our report) into another JSON object (the Action Items).

-For example, say we wanted to transform the `items` array above into an array of the `kind`s of each item.
+As an example of how to use jq, say we wanted to transform the `items` array above into an array of the `kind`s of each item.
 We could write:
 ```
 $ cat report.json | jq '[.items[].kind]'
 [